akgold/rsconf2019/README.md

-# rsconf2019
+# RStudio Conf 2019 E-Poster

-RStudio Conf 2019 E-Poster
+This presentation of tips on upgrading to R was presented at RStudio::conf(2019).